Are you the manager of a company? Does your company invest heavily in R&D, but you don't know how best to protect your innovations?

 -

-Securing all physical and system access to the company's R&D department
+Securing all physical and system access relating to the company's R&D department

-- A high level of confidentiality in relations with external collaborators
+- Establishing strong confidentiality in its dealings with external collaborators

 -

-Locking up all partnership contracts for any third parties involved in the company's R&D projects.
+Locking down all partnership agreements for any third party involved in the company's R&D projects

-- A clause guaranteeing the confidentiality of all external parties
+- A clause aimed at guaranteeing the confidentiality of any external party involved with the company

-- A clause specifying the conditions of appropriation of rights relating to companies
+- A clause specifying the conditions for the appropriation of rights relating to companies

-- And potentially, a clause providing for a transfer of the rights of the part performed by a subcontractor to the company, if applicable.
+- And potentially, a clause providing for a transfer of rights from the part performed by a subcontractor to the company, if applicable.

-There are many other tools available to protect the development of innovations:
+There are many other tools to protect the development of innovations:

 -